Sales Tax Rates, Additional Sales Taxes, and Fees

 New York City imposes local sales tax on certain services performed or delivered in New York City, including:

-You must file Schedule N, Selected Services in New York City, as an attachment to your sales tax return to report sales and remit the sales tax due on the above services that fall within the special rules for New York City sales.
-There are three versions of this schedule depending on whether you file annually, quarterly, or part-quarterly (monthly).
+You must file Schedule N with your sales tax return to report sales and remit the sales tax due on the above services that fall within the special rules for New York City sales.

 Note: Interior decorating and design services performed within New York City are subject to the state portion of the sales tax only and are not subject to the New York City local sales tax.
-For more information see TSB-M-95(13)S, Repeal of New York City’s Sales Tax on Interior Decorating and Design Services.
+For more information see Tax Bulletin Interior Decorating and Design Services (TB-ST-400).

 Other local taxes